 The midwife and doctors run antenatal clinics by appointment.
 The midwife makes routine home visits after the baby is born.
 The doctor makes a full postnatal check between 6 and 8 weeks.

 Clinics are held on Monday and Thursday afternoons for development checks and immunisations by appointment.

-We are happy to provide family planning advice and offer a full contraceptive service, including coil fitting.
+We are happy to provide family planning advice and offer a full contraceptive service, including coil and implant fitting.
 For more information visit our Family Planning page.